ClemsonChoirs/website/src/pages/staff/index.md

     image: /img/img_5449_2.jpg
     name: Jonathan Doyel
     title: Adjunct Professor of Voice
-  - bio: >-
+  - bio: >
-      Grace Berardo (née McMullen) is a collaborative pianist, vocal coach, and organist hailing from the Knoxville, TN area.
+      Grace Berardo is a collaborative pianist, vocal coach, and organist in the Greenville, SC area.
 She earned her B.M. in Music Business at Berry College and her Masters of Music in Collaborative Piano from the University of Tennessee, Knoxville.
-During her two degrees she gained a wide range of experience as a pianist for individual soloists and chamber groups, as well as for larger choral and orchestral ensembles and musical theater productions.

-      Since graduating from UT Knoxville, Grace has been an active participant in the local arts scene, working as a staff accompanist at her alma mater and as a freelancer in the greater Knoxville area.
+While at UTK she held an accompanying assistantship where some of her duties included coaching and accompanying VolOpera (the undergraduate opera scenes program) and the University of Tennessee Opera Theatre (UTOT).
+She also performed as a keyboardist for the University of Tennessee Symphony and Chamber Orchestras.

+      Grace has frequently collaborated with collegiate and community musical theater productions, high school choirs, professional choirs, voice studios, and she has been a pianist for vocalists participating in both NATS and NATSAA competitions.
+She was recently engaged to perform a staged version of Franz Schubert’s “Winterreise” with Marble City Opera, and she has had multiple UTK performances featured on Knoxville’s local classical music station, 91.9 WUOT.

       In addition to performing, Grace also enjoys working in arts administration.
-With her friend and colleague Logan Campbell, she helped found Appalachia: A Southeastern Wind Symphony, and she now presently serves as the Social Media Manager for the group (https://appalachiasws.squarespace.com).
+       With her friend and colleague Logan Campbell, she helped found Appalachia: A Southeastern Wind Symphony, a non-profit, intercollegiate wind orchestra.
+She now presently serves as the Director of Marketing for the Knoxville-based ensemble.
+More information can be found at https://appalachiasws.squarespace.com

-      Grace and her husband Zachary look forward to moving to the Greenville/Clemson area, and they cannot wait to see what the area has to offer!
     email: ""
     image: /img/berardo-headshot.png
     name: Grace Berardo